ppy/osu-wiki/news/2024/2024-04-11-osu-lazer-updates-april-11.md

 ---

 You made it to the end!
 Well, considering that you have not perished yet, it's safe to say you could handle the latest and greatest that osu!(lazer) has to offer.
-If you want to test your limits, check out the [full changelog](LINK), and after that you can [download osu!(lazer)](https://osu.ppy.sh/home/download) to make you feel better.
+If you want to test your limits, check out the [full changelog](LINK), or if you think you got what it takes to play with lasers, [download osu!(lazer)](https://osu.ppy.sh/home/download) and give it a try yourself.

 —Walavouchey & 0x84f